SamGree/Love-Quiz/README.md

   <https://stock.adobe.com/search?k=%22nature+scene%22&asset_id=721959596>

 ## Update on Project information
 - I want to acknowledge that the initial documentation for this project was lacking in certain areas.
 Specifically, there was insufficient information provided about the origins and sources of the code.
-I apologize for any confusion this may have caused.
 - I have updated the Credits section, to show and provide additional information about the contributions and sources used in this project.
 - line 237 (js), my timer function which was not working.
 ChatGPT picked up that I was using setInterval() wrong and corrected me,
 - In the form where I had an extra div closing tag element , and ChatGPT corrected me by removing the element, because the element already had closing tag right after the form element in line 29 (HTML).